New Orleans Asylum Lawyer

 - South Sudan

-People who receive TPS status are not required to leave the U.S. as long as their country’s TPS designation continues and are granted work authorization for temporary periods.
-Eligible individuals can apply for TPS with USCIS.
+People who receive TPS status are not required to leave the U.S. as long as their country continues to have a TPS designation, and you could be granted work authorization for temporary periods.

 Some of the eligibility requirements include:

-- Being continuously physically present in the U.S. since the most recent designation date of their home country;
+- Being physically present without a break in the U.S. since the most recent date your home country was designated for TPS;

-- Being a continuous resident in the United States since the date specified for their country;
+- Being a continuous resident in the United States since that same date;

 - Not being convicted of any felony or two or more misdemeanors in the United States; and